Terzalo/Avis-Anguis/README.md

 - Don't use one box type to create multiple boxes, this will break gravity.
 - Sometimes you'll want to place something on top of "background" box tile, but the editor allows only one object per tile.
 The game will try to fill holes in "background" box tiles, but it will need at least one such tile to be visible.
 Sometimes this may result in unwanted background tiles.
 - While more than one exit per level should probably work, I did not test it.
 Proceed with caution.
+- Only two portals per level allowed.
+The game will just ignore any excess portals.

 Thank you!